julihermes/simple-wordpress-docker-container/README.md

 # Simple Wordpress Docker Container

-A simple and quicly docker container for wordpress development.
+A simple and quickly docker container for wordpress development.

 This container has Wordpress, Mysql and Adminer.